Skip to content

 Eggs

-All preparations are safe:
+All preparations work:

 • Scrambled